sanjeevtyagi170/Udacity-Data-Engineering-2/DATA WAREHOUSE REDSHIFT/Readme.md

 # How to run the notebook

 * I have used the IAC notebook to create the cluster programmatically from the jupyter notebook.
 * First create an IAM "adminaccess" role and note down the access key and secret key.
-Put these key in **dwh.cfg** file
+Put these key in **dwh.cfg** file.

 # Queries ran on query editor to check the tables